TU-Dublin-Computer-Science/Solar-XR/Documentation/documentation.md

 The 'Touch' and 'Pointer' buttons can be pressed to switch to that respective input mode.

 ## Move
-Displays a menu showing controls which allow the position of the simulation to be changed.
+Displays a menu showing controls which allow the position of the simulation to be changedi.

 ## Rotate
 Displays a menu showing controls allowing the rotation of the simulation to be changed.